ec-jrc/jeolib-pyjeo/README.md

 ### Getting the right version

-`master` branch is the development branch of `pyJEO`.
+`master` branch is the development branch of `pyjeo`.
 It contains the newest features, but it can also contain some API changes against previous versions.
 Therefore, it is recommended to use more stable releases: To get them, please see our [tags](../../tags).